Aliases for BAZ1B Gene

 GeneCards Summary for BAZ1B Gene

 BAZ1B (Bromodomain Adjacent To Zinc Finger Domain, 1B) is a Protein Coding gene.
 Diseases associated with BAZ1B include williams-beuren syndrome.
-Among its related pathways are Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and non-membrane spanning protein tyrosine kinase activity.
+Among its related pathways are Chromatin Regulation / Acetylation and DNA Double-Strand Break Repair.
+GO annotations related to this gene include protein tyrosine kinase activity and binding.
 An important paralog of this gene is KAT2A.

 UniProtKB/Swiss-Prot for BAZ1B Gene